Darkosxl/vast-ai-comfy-train-utils-warro/README.md

 # ComfyUI Cheap Trainer Utils

-**⚠️ v0.0.1 - Early Development Version**

-Basic ComfyUI nodes for uploading LoRA models and training data to Google Drive.
+ComfyUI nodes for managing LoRA training workflows with Google Drive.
 Built for temporary cloud instances where you need to save training outputs before the instance shuts down.

-**Currently only tested on vast.ai instances.** May or may not work elsewhere.

 ## What It Does

+- Loads image-caption pairs from Google Drive for training
 - Saves trained LoRA models to Google Drive
-- Saves image-caption pairs to Google Drive
-- Uses Google Service Account for auth
+- Uses Google Service Account for authentication

 ## Nodes

-### SaveLoratoGoogleDrive
+### Load Caption Image Pair From Google Drive

+Loads batches of images and their corresponding text captions from a Google Drive folder for LoRA training.

+**Inputs:**
+- `folder_id`: Google Drive folder ID (the long string from the folder URL)
+- `credentials_json`: Google Service Account credentials as JSON string
+- `clip`: CLIP model for encoding captions

+**Output:**
+- Batched images and encoded conditioning for training
+- Automatically pairs images with their corresponding `.txt` caption files

+### Save Lora To Google Drive

 Saves trained LoRA models directly to Google Drive with optional step tracking in filenames.

 **Inputs:**
 - `lora`: The trained LoRA model to save
 - `prefix`: Filename prefix for the saved model (default: "Comfy-trained-loras")
+- `folder_id`: Google Drive folder ID where the LoRA will be saved
 - `credentials_json`: Google Service Account credentials as JSON string
 - `steps` (optional): Training step count for filename tracking

 **Output:** Saves `.safetensors` file to Google Drive

-### textImagePairFromGoogleDrive

-Saves image and caption pairs to Google Drive for training dataset management.

-**Inputs:**
-- `images`: Images to save
-- `caption`: Text caption/description for the images
-- `credentials_json`: Google Service Account credentials as JSON string

-**Output:** Uploads image-caption pairs to Google Drive

 ## Installation